By Venerable Geshe Kelsang Gyatso

 When you have completed the programme you will really be able to help your Centre, as well as all the people in your area.
 In this way you can fulfil your own wishes at the same time as benefiting others.
 This is no small job; it is a great achievement.
 Now that you have joined the programme, you should never give up.
 Sometimes you will encounter difficulties and problems, sometimes you will be bored, and sometimes you will feel discouraged, but these are all small problems.
 If you leave them naturally they will pass and later you will feel good again.

-For as long as we remain in samsara we will experience problems, buy they are no reason to give up something so precious and meaningful.
+For as long as we remain in samsara we will experience problems, but this is no reason to give up something so precious and meaningful.
 Having undertaken this great task, we should never give it up.
 Sometimes five years or seven years may seem like a very long time, but if we practise steadily every day without giving up, gradually we will reach our goal.
 If we start today, tomorrow we shall already be a bit closer to completing!
 We should think like this and then one day we shall have completed our training.
 How wonderful that will be!
 We shall be able to give pure teachings with confidence on any subject we have studied, and people will believe us and develop faith in us because we have prepared so well.
 They will appreciate us from many points of view: our teachings, our personal experience, our ability to help them solve their problems, and so forth.
 These are benefits that we shall experience just in this life.
 In reality, future lives are much more important.
 We shall experience the beneficial results of studying on this programme for life after life until we reach enlightenment.
 The benefits are inexhaustible.

 I have already prepared most of the subjects for the programmes.
 If there are any parts of the texts that are not clear it is my responsibility to clarify them.
 If you find such points during your discussions, write them down and send them to me and I will give you answers.
 For example, the Lamrim teachings originally come from Atisha, Je Tsongkhapa, and my root Guru Trijang Rinpoche, but the particular text that you are studying was prepared by me.
 Similarly, the Guide to the Middle Way was written by Chandrakirti, but I wrote the commentary to it that you will study.
 Therefore it is my responsibility to clarify any unclear points and to help you with any difficulties you have with your studies.
 Also it is my responsibility to prepare examinations for you.
 Your responsibility is to keep the commitments and complete the programme.
 So I would like to say thank you to all of you and encourage you to complete your studies happily.”